Trump will host Armenia and Azerbaijan for a White House peace summit

 “Many Leaders have tried to end the War, with no success, until now, thanks to ‘TRUMP,’” Trump said on his Truth Social site.

-The Republican president will first meet with Pashinyan and then will host Aliyev.
-Finally, all three leaders will participate in a joint signing ceremony in the State Dining Room.
+Trump, Pashinyan and Aliyev will participate in a joint signing ceremony in the State Dining Room.
 That peace declaration will be the first signed by both Armenia and Azerbaijan since the end of the Cold War, according to the administration.

 Among the documents that will be signed is a letter that asks the Organization for Security and Cooperation in Europe to dissolve its Minsk Group, established in the 1990s and co-chaired by Russia, France and the U.S. to mediate the Armenia-Azerbaijan conflict.
 The White House said Friday that the group is no longer relevant.